Piesrgr8/globaltaskmanager/README.md

 ![Screenshot 2024-07-19 105403](https://github.com/user-attachments/assets/e3a7da64-da84-4d1a-9209-21d40a75696f)
 The bottom refers to the SSH from the terminal if you care about security.

-Test the server to see if it works at http://<public-ipv4>
+Test the server to see if it works at `http://<public-ipv4>`

 ### Frontend
 We simply go to our react project and run `npm run build`.
 Then on S3, we'll create a new S3 with a recognizable name, and uncheck `block public access`.
-We can now upload everythin inside the build folder in our project, go to the properties tab and enable static hosting, and then go to the permissions tab to add this policy:
+We can now upload everything inside the build folder in our project, go to the properties tab and enable static hosting, and then go to the permissions tab to add this policy:
 ```
 {
     "Version": "2012-10-17",